itdxer/neupy/site/2016/12/17/hyperparameter_optimization_for_neural_networks.rst

     :alt: Randomly generated 100 data points

 As we can see now sampled points spread out through the parameter space more uniformly.
 One disadvantage of these methods is that not all of them can provide you good results for the higher dimensions.
-For instance, Halton sequence and Hammersley set do not work well for dimension equal to 10 [7]_.
+For instance, Halton sequence and Hammersley set do not work well for dimension bigger than 10 [7]_.

 Even though we improved hyperparameter optimization algorithm it still is not suitable for large neural networks.

-But Before we move on to more complicated methods I want to focus on parameter hand-tuning.
+But before we move on to more complicated methods I want to focus on parameter hand-tuning.

 Hand-tuning